 This paper is organized as follows.
-In section \ref{sec:analogue BTZ black hole} we find the flow background parameters corresponding to the emulation of the BTZ spacetime by an effective metric.
-In section \ref{sec:time evolution} we numerically solve the equations of fluid dynamics for a small perturbation in the velocity field propagating on the background found in section \ref{sec:analogue BTZ black hole}.
+In Sec. \ref{sec:analogue BTZ black hole} we find the flow background parameters corresponding to the emulation of the BTZ spacetime by an effective metric.
+In Sec. \ref{sec:time evolution} we numerically solve the equations of fluid dynamics for a small perturbation in the velocity field propagating on the background found in Sec. \ref{sec:analogue BTZ black hole}.
 Using the known BTZ quasinormal frequencies \cite{cardoso2001scalar}, we show that the field intermediate-time and the late-time behaviors are well described by a superposition of QNMs.
-After that, we consider an example of formation of an analogue BTZ black hole and use this fully nonlinear process to observe the excitation and decay of the analogue BTZ quasinormal modes.
-Finally, section \ref{sec:Discussion} is dedicated to a discussion and a brief summary of our results.
+After that, we consider an example of formation of an analog BTZ black hole and use this fully nonlinear process to observe the excitation and decay of the analog BTZ quasinormal modes.
+Finally, Sec. \ref{sec:Discussion} is dedicated to a discussion and a brief summary of our results.